-Action Responsible Party Timeframe Cost

-Develop housing projects within RDA #5 City, CDA, DAD, Private Jan-Dec Variable

-Developers and Builders

-Remove substandard/dilapidated units in City, CDA Jan-Dec \$50,000
+Action Responsible Party Timeframe Cost Develop housing projects within RDA #5 City, CDA, DAD, Private Jan-Dec Variable Developers and Builders Remove substandard/dilapidated units in City, CDA Jan-Dec \$50,000 RDA #5 Promote infill housing development in City, CDA, Private Ongoing Variable RDA #5 Developers and Builders Market Beans Second Addition for City, CDA, Private Jan-Dec Variable housing and business development in Developers and Builders RDA #1

-RDA #5

-Promote infill housing development in City, CDA, Private Ongoing Variable

-RDA #5 Developers and Builders

-• Northwest Housing Development-the City, CDA, and Lexington School District together control approximately 75 acres of residential property in the northwest area of the community; being portions of the Northwest Second, Third, Fourth, Fifth, and Sixth Additions, as well as vacant lots in Paulsen's First Addition and Parkview Addition.
+• Northwest Housing Development-the City, CDA, and Lexington School District together control approximately 75 acres of residential property in the northwest area of the community; being portions of the Northwest Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, and Ninth Additions, as well as vacant lots in Paulsen's First Addition and Parkview Addition.

-With the completion of infrastructure improvements in the Northwest Fifth and Sixth Additions in 2017, approximately 74 build-ready single-family residential lots are available, as well as 13 acres of land intended for medium-density (townhome/condominium) residential projects.
+With the completion of area infrastructure improvements in 2022, approximately 96 build-ready single-family residential lots will be available, as well as 13 acres of land intended for medium-density (townhome/condominium) residential projects.
 The City will market the available housing lots over the course of the planning period.

 Additionally, a 24-unit condominium development is under construction in the Northwest Fourth Addition.
-The Concord, a 55+ owner-occupied project, currently has 16 units completed, with 4 additional units pending construction in early 2021.
+The Concord, a 55+ owner-occupied project, currently has 16 units completed, with 8 additional units pending construction in early 2022.

-Green spaces and pedestrian trails to augment the northwest area will be planned and constructed in 2021.
+Green spaces and pedestrian trails to augment the northwest area will be planned and constructed in 2022.